What are Ecological Corridors and Their Significance?

 The fragmentation of the habitat affects three kinds of wildlife species the most – migratory species; species with fewer members and requirement of large home ranges, such as grizzly bears and tigers; and species that don’t do well in altered environments and have specific needs like orangutans and tiger salamanders.

 It is crucial to take the determining factors of wildlife corridors into account.
 Unless it provides a sense of utter safety to the species, the corridors would be unable to fulfill their sole purpose.
-Some species happily use narrow corridors, while others shy away from the human presence and avoid them.
+Some species happily use narrow corridors, while others shy away from human presence and avoid them.

 Besides, many key factors play the role of determinants in how appealing a migration corridor will be to the animals: terrain type, vegetation cover, snow depth, topography, physical barriers of various kinds, and of course, human presence.